 As it’s not far from the Gold Coast and Brisbane, Springbrook National Park is very popular.
 Purling Brook Falls Circuit is an easy track that attracts a lot of people.
 You will have a better experience if you can visit the park during the week and outside school holidays.

 It’s usual in Australia to start the day early and hike during the coolest hours of the day.
 But we’re not as good as Australians to synch our alarm with the sunrise.
 When we plan a short hike on an easy path, we sometimes start hiking at the end of the afternoon, planning to come back just before sunset (always with a torch as a backup just in case!).
 People are often leaving when we arrive so we find a spot to park the car more easily.
 However, it’s rarely the best option to get the best light.

 If you’re an early morning person, you could also spend the night in the area to arrive at the car park before day-trippers.
 There are plenty of things to do in Springbrook National Park to keep you busy for a few days and you’ll find lovely accommodation options in the area*.
 Check out my recommendations at the end of the article!

 We once visited Purling Brook Falls on Christmas Day while most people were celebrating, which was a fantastic opportunity to avoid the crowd during the summer holidays.
 We only saw a few groups and were almost all by ourselves in the Warringa Pools section, which allowed us to fully enjoy the beauty of the forest and feel revigorated.

 7. Go after the rain

-If you can plan your visit a few days after the rain, the chute will look even more spectacular.
-If it hasn’t rained in a while, you won’t see much at Tanninaba Falls, the smaller chute you see on the way when descending to to Purling Brook Falls.
+If you can plan your visit a few days after the rain, the falls will look even more spectacular.
+If it hasn’t rained in a while, you won’t see much at Tanninaba Falls, the smaller falls you see on the way when descending to Purling Brook Falls.